marklundin/core-controllers/README.md

-# A handy set of components for creative coding
+# A set of common components for audio visual programs

 This library contains of a small set of controllers specifically designed for audio/visual programming.
 It's goal is to create a common set of practical interfaces